ibm-cloud-docs/vpc/about-contract.md

 {: codeblock}

 For an image that is not signed, no entry is required in the images subsection.
 However, for unsigned images, a digest is required.
 Complete the following steps to get the digest:
-1. Log in to the container registry dashboard.
+1. Log in to the Container Registry dashboard.
 2. Open the image.
 3. Click **Tag**, and then click **Digest**.